-For the case of power law spectra, as discussed above, we measure the temporal indices for two phases (Phase I and II) and their corresponding spectral indices (using time-integrated spectrum throughout the decay phase).
-The results are as follows. \begin{itemize} \item Entire decay phase (Phase I): The parameter set ($\hat{\alpha}_{\rm PL}^{\rm I}$-$\hat{\beta}_{\rm PL}^{\rm I}$) is presented as orange dots in Figure \ref{fig:relation}.
+For the case of power-law spectra, as discussed above, we measure the temporal indices for two phases (Phase I and II) and their corresponding spectral indices (using a time-integrated spectrum throughout the decay phase).
+The results are as follows: \begin{itemize} \item Entire decay phase (Phase I): The parameter set ($\hat{\alpha}_{\rm PL}^{\rm I}$-$\hat{\beta}_{\rm PL}^{\rm I}$) is presented as orange dots in Figure \ref{fig:relation}.
 Eight out of 24 cases satisfy satisfy the inequality $\hat{\alpha} \geq 2+\hat{\beta}$.
-These bursts are: GRB 090620400, GRB 090719063, GRB 130305486, GRB 131231198, GRB 141028455, GRB 150213001, GRB 150902733, GRB 160530667.
-Other bursts are below the line, suggesting that not the entire decay segment can be attributed to the curvature effect for these bursts, which is quite reasonable in view of the modeling presented in \cite{Uhm2016} and \cite{Uhm2018}. \item Late part decay phase (Phase II): The parameter set ($\hat{\alpha}_{\rm PL}^{\rm II}$-$\hat{\beta}_{\rm PL}^{\rm II}$) is presented as blue dots in Figure \ref{fig:relation}.
-Up of 11 out of 24 cases now satisfy the inequality $\hat{\alpha} \geq 2+\hat{\beta}$.
-These bursts include: GRB 090620400, GRB 090804940, GRB 120426090, GRB 131231198, GRB 141028455, GRB 150314205, GRB 150510139, GRB 150902733, GRB 160530667, GRB 170921168, GRB 180305393.
-This suggests that 3 additional bursts have the curvature effect showing up during the last three data points, while the remaining 13 bursts still do not have the HLE turned on by the end of the observed pulse. \end{itemize}
+These bursts are GRB 090620400, GRB 090719063, GRB 130305486, GRB 131231198, GRB 141028455, GRB 150213001, GRB 150902733, and GRB 160530667.
+Other bursts are below the line, suggesting that not the entire decay segment can be attributed to the curvature effect for these bursts, which is quite reasonable in view of the modeling presented in \cite{Uhm2016} and \cite{Uhm2018}. \item Late-part decay phase (Phase II): The parameter set ($\hat{\alpha}_{\rm PL}^{\rm II}$-$\hat{\beta}_{\rm PL}^{\rm II}$) is presented as blue dots in Figure \ref{fig:relation}.
+Upward 11 out of 24 cases now satisfy the inequality $\hat{\alpha} \geq 2+\hat{\beta}$.
+These bursts include GRB 090620400, GRB 090804940, GRB 120426090, GRB 131231198, GRB 141028455, GRB 150314205, GRB 150510139, GRB 150902733, GRB 160530667, GRB 170921168, and GRB 180305393.
+This suggests that three additional bursts have the curvature effect showing up during the last three data points, while the remaining 13 bursts still do not have the HLE turned on by the end of the observed pulse. \end{itemize}